 Represent State of Texas in original jurisdiction proceeding before United States Supreme Court regarding enforcement of the Rio Grande Compact.

-Represent the City of Yuba City and Napa County Flood Control and Water Conservation District in their state court breach of contract action against the California Department of Water Resources alleging a breach of their State Water Project contracts under the state’s area-of-origin laws.
+Represented the City of Yuba City and Napa County Flood Control and Water Conservation District in their state court breach of contract action against the California Department of Water Resources alleging a breach of their State Water Project contracts under the state’s area-of-origin laws.

 Provide ongoing general counsel services to Glenn-Colusa Irrigation District, a 150,000-acre irrigation district in the Sacramento Valley.